gcobb321/icloud3_v3_docs/docs/chapters/2-installing-and-configuring.md

    ![](../images/hacs-process-highlighted.png)

   *Notes*:
+  1. Additional information in the HACS User Guide can be found [here](https://www.hacs.xyz/docs/faq/custom_repositories/?h=reposit).
-  1. Monitor the gcobb321/icloud3_v3 Issues page for an announcement that a new release is available.
+  2. Monitor the gcobb321/icloud3_v3 Issues page for an announcement that a new release is available.
-  2. Download the *icloud3.zip* file from the *gcobb321/icloud3_v3 iCloud3 GitHub Repository Releases* page [here](https://github.com/gcobb321/icloud3_v3/releases).
+  3. Download the *icloud3.zip* file from the *gcobb321/icloud3_v3 iCloud3 GitHub Repository Releases* page [here](https://github.com/gcobb321/icloud3_v3/releases).
 Follow the Manual instructions above.